CaroleYoussef/carole.github.io/README.md

 ### Prerequisites
 - A modern web browser
-- Basic knowledge of HTML/CSS (for customization)
+- Basic knowledge of Markdown (much easier than HTML!)
 - GitHub account (for hosting)
+- Ruby (for local Jekyll development, optional)

 ### Installation